Allan-Cao/LoL-Team-SQ-Tracker/README.md

-# Team Tracker
+# LoL Team SQ Tracker

+**Please note that this code doesn't work in its current state and will not be maintained, but I hope it can be useful to anyone working on a similar project.**

-This repository houses the code that runs the AOE solo queue tracker.
-This code should be run ~hourly to update the spreadsheet with match history for all players.
+This repository houses the code that ran the AOE solo queue tracker.
+It was run hourly to update the spreadsheet with match histories for all players.

 ## Run Locally